 Management will attempt to maintain a pleasant environment for all our customers and employees, but is not responsible for the conduct of any player.
-We have established a code of conduct, and may deny the use of our cardroom to violators.
-The following are not permitted:
+We have established a code of conduct, and may deny the use of our cardroom to anyone who violates it.
+The following is not permitted: